Charging at home

 - Assess how adequate the electricity supply capacity is for the new electric vehicle load plus any existing load before installing the charging equipment.

 - Assess the adequacy of the earthing Before installing the charging equipment.

 - Notify us (or another electricity distribution operator) after you have installed the charging equipment within 28 days.

 - Check who your local electricity network operator is.
-Our two licence areas cover the south of England and north of Scotland, but there are Independent Distribution Network Operators who operate within these areas.
+Our two license areas cover the south of England and the north of Scotland, but there are Independent Distribution Network Operators who operate within these areas.

 If the property does not pass the adequacy test, or you have concerns over maximum demand or the cut-out, you will need to request a supply upgrade.

 Accelerating a Green Recovery

 Accelerating a Green Recovery recommends ten policy proposals to secure a cost-effective, fair transition to EVs as a key part of the green recovery from the impact of coronavirus.
 Implementing these proposals can support the UK having the most extensive EV charging network in the world by 2025.

 The proposals complement SSEN’s EV Strategy, which sets out the principles we will embed as we support the communities and stakeholders we serve transition to EVs.